omariosc/oxmedica-cryptography-and-cybersecurity/Practicals/8 SQL Lab.md

    - Provide examples of vulnerable SQL code and how an attacker can exploit it.

 2. **Demonstration:**
    - Show a demonstration of a simple SQL injection attack.
+Try to make it work for your example from Part 1.

 <!-- - Example:
     SELECT * FROM Users WHERE username = 'admin' -- ' AND password = 'password';
     -->

 3. **Preventing SQL Injection:**
    - Discuss methods to prevent SQL injection, such as using prepared statements and parameterized queries.
+Copy the code in markdown, you do not need to run this, just see how it runs te code.

 <!-- - Example:
     import sqlite3